Yuri-Costa/Peoples_WebApi/README.md

 # *Peoples_WebApi*

-in this repository there is a back-end exercise called "peoples" passed by Senai
+## in this repository there is a back-end exercise called "peoples" passed by Senai, using API